dkrolikowski/dkrolikowski.github.io/software.md

 ## Future Plans

 + Creating a package to measure equivalent width of the Helium 10830 Angstrom triplet from HPF spectra.
-This would be a public release of the code used to measure EWs presented in my [recent paper on the Helium triplet in young stars](https://ui.adsabs.harvard.edu/abs/2024AJ....167...79K/abstract).
+This would be a public release of the code used to measure EWs presented in my [paper on the Helium triplet in young stars](https://ui.adsabs.harvard.edu/abs/2024AJ....167...79K/abstract).
 My hope is that you could point to any HPF spectrum of a (late F through early M) star and output a Helium EW!
 + Expanding the telluric correction package to work on more instruments than just HPF.